qpdf/qpdf/README.md

 # Verifying Distributions

 Official qpdf releases are signed using [cosign](https://docs.sigstore.dev/quickstart/quickstart-cosign/).
 Each release includes a `sha256` file containing sha256 checksums of all the release files.
-To verify a release, use `cosign verify-blob`.
+To verify a release, use `sha256sum file`, or similar, to generate the checksum of the file you want to verify and check to make sure it matches what's in the sha256 file.
+You can verify the sha256 file itself with gpg or with `cosign verify-blob`.
 Example:

 ```
 cosign verify-blob qpdf-x.y.z.sha256 --bundle qpdf-x.y.z.sha256.sigstore \